Cuba's Fidel Castro made revolutionary mark on history

 Tall and physically commanding, fastidious in his attire, he often built to a crescendo of indignation, gesturing firmly with long-fingered, well-manicured hands.

-"We shall endeavour to be brief," he told the United Nations General Assembly in 1960, then set a record for U.N. speeches by talking for nearly 4-1/2 hours.
+"We shall endeavor to be brief," he told the United Nations General Assembly in 1960, then set a record for U.N. speeches by talking for nearly 4-1/2 hours.

 Castro never allowed statues of him to be erected or streets to be named after him, saying he did not want a cult of personality.
 Nevertheless, the cult was everywhere.
 His image and words were posted on billboards and his name was invoked at every public event.